Homebrew/homebrew-bundle/Readme.md

     $ brew bundle

+If a dependency is already installed and there is an update available it will be upgraded.

 ### Dump

 You can create a `Brewfile` from all the existing Homebrew packages you have installed with: